Katingan Peatland Restoration and Conservation Project in Indonesia.

 The Verified Carbon Standard (VCS) Program is the world’s most widely used greenhouse gas (GHG) crediting program.

 The Verified Carbon Standard (VCS) Program is the world’s most widely used greenhouse gas (GHG) crediting program.
 It drives finance toward activities that reduce and remove emissions, improve livelihoods, and protect nature.
-VCS projects have reduced or removed nearly one billion tons of carbon and other GHG emissions from the atmosphere.
+VCS projects have reduced or removed more than one billion tons of carbon and other GHG emissions from the atmosphere.
 The VCS Program is a critical and evolving component in the ongoing effort to protect our shared environment.

 By marrying scientific rigor and transparency with innovative thinking, the VCS Program has continually brought new projects, organizations, and people into the voluntary carbon market, as well as a growing number of compliance markets, and given them the necessary confidence to participate.